splinedrive/kianRiscV/README.md

 I was complete unmotivated.
 My dream was to use hyperram with a simple cache to run code for my cpu and using the sram as framebuffer.
 But with same databus it makes no sense for me!\

+## GPIO interface
+Added a generic purpose io interface for each soc.
+You can drive the IOs from firmwarespace.
+The firmware folder provides an i2c and spi lib.
+There are some bitbang examples like to drive via i2c a liquidchrystal or an oled sdd1306 display.
+The highlight is the spi bitbanging example to read, write files from fat16/32 sd card...The driver is from ultraembedded I stripped down to an one file implementation.
+Check the .pcf or .lcf files to remap or to expand the ios to 32 with current implementation.

 ## Linker scripts
 Linker scripts, some example code I copied and adjusted from Bruno Levy repository https://github.com/BrunoLevy/learn-fpga a nice project!\